 Life on the floor of a manufacturing facility is hectic.
-There are deadlines to meet, quotas to reach and every day brings new problems to solve.
-For many managers just keeping up with production schedules and overseeing employees is a huge challenge.
+There are deadlines to meet, quotas to reach and new problems to solve every day.
+For many managers, keeping up with production schedules and overseeing employees is a huge challenge.

 For large companies that operate facilities in multiple states, the regulatory burden is compounded.
-What passes in Texas or Arizona, may not fly in California and vice versa.
+What passes in Texas or Arizona may not fly in California and vice versa.

 Many times the solutions require only minor changes in procedure and can provide cost savings to the company.
 Like going to a routine checkup at the doctor, pinpointing areas of concern before you have a DTSC inspection is good business practice.